Mikejo5000/vsts-docs-pr/docs/pipelines/targets/webapp-for-container.md

 ## Container registry

 To deploy Docker images to Azure web apps, you need a container registry.
-You can either use Docker hub or Azure container registry.
+You can use either Docker Hub or Azure Container Registry.

 ### Docker hub

-The following sequence of tasks can be used to continuously build, push, and deploy an image to web app via Docker hub.
+The following sequence of tasks can be used to continuously build, push, and deploy an image to a web app using Docker Hub.

 # [Designer](#tab/designer)